WCBL (AM): History

 The station began broadcasting on December 13, 1954.
 It was originally owned by local politician James Shelby McCallum, who also owned a theater in the town of Benton and a few other towns.
-He also started WCBL-FM when it was launched in 1966.
-McCallum once persuaded then-future Kentucky governor Edward T. Breathitt to go into politics at a Hopkinsville based-theater he owned at that time.
-McCallum was also involved in civic matters locally in Marshall County, where Benton is located, and also served as part-owner of Benton’s cable television system.
+He also started WCBL-FM (broadcasting at 102.3 MHz at the time) when it was launched in 1966.
+McCallum once persuaded then-future Kentucky governor Edward T. Breathitt to go into politics at a Hopkinsville-based theater he owned at that time.
+McCallum was also involved in civic matters locally in Marshall County, where Benton is located, and also served as part-owner of Benton's cable television system.
 McCallum owned the station under licensee Purchase Broadcasting until his 1987 death.
-Afterwards, owner Jim Freeland, who became general manager of the station seven years before, ended up owning the station.
+Afterwards, owner Jim Freeland, who became general manager of the station seven years before, bought the stations; he remains owner and president of Freeland Broadcasting.

-WCBL mostly played country music for much of its first three decades on the air until 2000, when it was moved to WCCK.
-WCBL now simulcasts the oldies format with WCBL-FM.
+WCBL mostly played country music for much of its first three decades on the air until 2000, when that format was moved to WCCK.
+WCBL-AM now simulcasts the oldies format with WCBL-FM.

 In popular culture

-In 1980, a control booth for WCBL was used in the filming of a scene in the Loretta Lynn biography movie, Coal Miner's Daughter.
-One of that movie’s writers was from the area.
+In 1980, WCBL's name and likeness as well as local restaurant Hutchen's Bar-B-Que was used in the filming of a scene in the Loretta Lynn biography movie, Coal Miner's Daughter.
+The filming, however, did not take place in the actual WCBL studios.
+One of that movie's writers was from the area.